Mansfield posts win at Lexington's expense

-Mansfield notched a win against Lexington 30-13 in Ohio high school football on Oct.
+Mansfield grabbed a 30-13 victory at the expense of Lexington for an Ohio high school football victory on Oct.
 27.

-Neither side could break ahead as the two teams began in a tense 7-7 duel in the first quarter.
+The two teams dueled to an even start, with Mansfield and Lexington settling for a 7-7 first-quarter knot.

-The Tygers’ offense jumped in front for a 14-10 lead over the Minutemen at halftime.
+The Tygers opened a modest 14-10 gap over the Minutemen at halftime.

+The Tygers held on with a 9-0 scoring edge in the fourth quarter.

 In recent action on Oct.
-13, Mansfield faced off against Mt Vernon and Lexington took on Madison Comprehensive on Oct.
-13 at Madison Comprehensive High School.
+13, Mansfield faced off against Mt Vernon and Lexington took on Mansfield Madison Comprehensive on Oct.
+13 at Mansfield Madison Comprehensive High School.

 Check out our complete boys football roundup to stay up-to-date on all the action.